 1. Virtual Mixology Class

 You don't have to be a great mixologist to make great cocktails.
 Instead, sign up for an online mixology class taught by world-class mixologists in the comfort of your own home.
 From palomas to spiced margaritas, these classes will have you crafting next-level cocktails with ease.

-Bring the vineyard to you with a virtual wine tasting experience led by a world-class sommelier or chef!
-You and your guests can enjoy a masterclass in wine tasting plus you'll learn all about gourmet food pairings that complement each glass.
+Bring the vineyard to you with a virtual wine tasting experience led by a world-class sommelier.
+You and your guests can enjoy a masterclass in wine tasting.
+Plus, you'll learn all about gourmet food pairings that complement each glass.

 The Spaniards got it right with their culture of tapas.
 These assorted small bites pair well with a drink in hand.
 Turn up some flamenco music for total Spanish immersion.

 Find a comfy spot on your couch and enjoy a dose of reality TV, which never serves to disappoint.
 If you and your group have Netflix accounts, download Netflix Party and watch together simultaneously with group chat capabilities.
 Turn your watchparty into a recurring weekly event to keep the party going.

 Engage in lively, literary discussion with your fellow bibliophiles.
 Added points for anyone that comes up with a signature cocktail that pairs well with the book.